Abelink23/pyIACOB/README.md

   including the radial velocity correction or the cosmetic defects and cosmic rays removal.

-- models.py contains functions to retrieve either evolutionary tracks or isochrones from different libraries (MIST, PADOVA, GENEVA).
+- models.py contains functions to retrieve either evolutionary tracks or isochrones from different libraries (MIST, Bonn, Geneva...).

 - IACOBroad.py contains functions which helps the user to generate output and input tables for IACOB-Broad program.